moby/moby/docs/extend/legacy_plugins.md

 volumes to persist across multiple Docker hosts and a [network plugin](plugins_network.md) might provide network plumbing.

-Currently Docker supports authorization, volume and network driver plugins.
+Currently Docker supports authorization, volume, network driver, and authentication plugins.
 In the future it will support additional plugin types.

 ## Installing a plugin